vijayram15/Java-Full-Stack-Developer/React JS/Micro Frontend.md

 ---

 This setup demonstrates how to extract a module from an existing project and integrate it as a micro frontend using Webpack Module Federation.
-Let me know if you'd like further clarification or enhancements!